During the marketing period:

 If you wish to make an offer before an auction is held, the offer must be on an Agreement for Sale and Purchase of Real Estate by Auction.

-If the vendor is interested in the price, they will then contact other potential buyers to advise they have received an offer which is of interest to them.
-If there are other interested parties who are willing to make an offer, then the vendor can either;
+If the seller is interested in the price, they will then contact other potential buyers to advise they have received an offer which is of interest to them.
+If there are other interested parties who are willing to make an offer, then the seller can either;

 a) Arrange with the auctioneer and interested parties to bring the Auction forward.
 Your offer (or any higher pre-auction offers) will become the reserve and the Auctioneer opens the bidding at that level.
 You can of course increase the bidding during the auction should you wish to do so.

-b) Alternatively, the vendor may choose to accept an offer without going to Auction.
-They (or a vendor’s representative) may call each interested party to establish the highest cash unconditional offer.
+b) Alternatively, the seller may choose to accept an offer without going to Auction.
+They (or a seller’s representative) may call each interested party to establish the highest cash unconditional offer.
 This method may involve several phone calls, but serves to give each buyer equal opportunity to be the successful buyer.

 Frequently asked questions: